Teach kids how the resurrection guides Catholic life

 This article was originally published in a 2014 issue of At Home With Our Faith, a family spirituality newsletter of Claretian Publications.

-Image: Samantha Sophia on Unsplash
+Image: Priscilla Du Preez on Unsplash